snapplelevi/langston-thresholding/README.md

    then, run the install.packages function with the newly created tar file:

    **install.packages("./thresholding.tar.gz", type="source", repos=NULL)**
+   Note: this command will install to a default library (first entry in R's .libPaths()).
+   To move this to a desired location, run the command with **install.packages("./thresholding.tar.gz", type="source", repos=NULL, lib="/your/path/here)**
 ## Required tools for installation
 These thresholding codes depend on the external **igraph** C library for graph creation and manipulation.
 Some external functions from **alglib** are also used.